sst3ly/Calculate-an-angle/README.md

 # Calculate-an-angle
-Calculate angles with this handy calculator select the angles, input the numbers, press the button, and your off!
+Calculate angles with this handy calculator input the numbers, press the button, and your off!
+Please note: I have not gotten the math working yet, so this will not work.